simulate simple data for tmle-shift sketch

 learning, using the cross-validation framework of the Super Learner

-the targeted learning literature), we must make use of learning
+denoted “g” in the targeted learning literature), we must make use of

-of such learners may be extracted from sl3
+estimation; a list of such learners may be extracted from

 ## [1] "Lrnr_density_discretize" "Lrnr_density_hse"